 “So far, our published studies show that inhibiting plasmepsin V blocks two of the three lifecycle stages — the blood phase (sickness) as well as the gametocyte stage (transmission) with a single drug, and we are currently seeing positive results against the liver stage,” says Boddey.
 “Such breadth of efficacy of an antimalarial therapy would help accelerate the elimination of malaria.”
-According to the 2018 WHO report, there has been a resurgence of malaria in certain countries because of mosquitoes becoming resistant to insecticides, and bed nets used between dusk and dawn are not providing complete protection because mosquitoes are biting earlier than they used to.

 “With the increasing occurrence of resistance to currently used anti-malarial drugs, there remains an urgent need for new chemical entities in the drug discovery pipeline.
 Our study provides a valuable starting point for development of urgently needed drugs, and further validates the importance of plasmepsin V as a drug target,” says Vicky Avery from Griffith University, Queensland, which collaborated in the study.